International marketing

 • Your conversion rates.
 You’ll also need to define what a successful conversion would look like.
 For example, it could be the placing of an order or requesting a demo.
 (Just bear in mind that people are unlikely to convert the first time they view your content, so you may need to engage in content marketing for the long term before you start seeing significant boosts to your business’s bottom line.)

-The KPIs you prioritize may also differ between markets.
 For example, if you are working on growing your brand awareness in one market, you may want to pay more attention to the number of views your content has received in that market for the time being.
 That’s because the more views your content gets, the stronger your brand awareness will likely be over time.

 In contrast, in markets where you have a more established presence, your conversion rate is likely to be the more important KPI as you focus on making more sales.

-4. Create your content
+4. Create Your Content

 With all the groundwork laid, you can move on to the fun part of creating your content!

-Although it may seem as if the biggest brands create content for every platform under the sun, we suggest focusing on producing just one or two content formats at the start.
 Resist the urge to put out daily blog posts, publish 10 social media posts on three different platforms every week, hold monthly webinars, and start your fortnightly podcast all at once, and in multiple markets – trying to do too many things at the same time will only lead to you spreading your resources too thin.

 Once you’ve decided on your content formats, work on producing high-quality content that your audience will love and find valuable.
 For example, you can interview experts to learn their opinions on the challenges your customers tend to face (and that your products can help address).
-Alternatively, have knowledgeable team members address your customers’ burning questions about using your products.
-Your content should speak to the user pain points and desires you’ve uncovered through your market research.
-Where appropriate, optimize your content for the search keywords you’ve identified earlier as well.

 How your content is packaged also plays a big part in determining whether it’ll be well received by your target audience.
 This can involve investing in custom images and infographics for blog posts (as opposed to using bland stock images), or filming your videos using a professional film setup.
 If you don’t have an in-house team experienced in such content production work, consider hiring external agencies to fill this gap.

-5. Translate your content
+5. Translate Your Content

-If you have great content performing well in one market, it’s worth exploring if you can repurpose it for other markets.
 And here, the language your content is in matters: if your content isn’t in a particular audience’s preferred language, you’ll need to translate it.
 Otherwise, all the value that your content provides may just get lost in translation.

-Hiring a professional translator to translate all your content can quickly get expensive, especially if you need translations into multiple languages.
-The easier and more cost-effective method of creating multilingual content is to use translation solutions like Weglot.
 Using machine learning technology, Weglot translates and displays your website into over 110 supported languages instantly and accurately.
 This makes it perfect for translating your content marketing efforts on your site, including, blog posts, case studies, and other text-based content published on websites.

-All website translations are stored in a central dashboard where you can make manual edits to ensure your content matches your brand identity.
 You can also preview your translations on your website to check if they need to be tweaked to suit your website theme.
 (This can include the shortening of translated button text copy so your buttons don’t appear too wide, for example.)
-And instead of doing everything on your own, you can invite digital marketing team members and external agencies to collaborate and assist with your translation project.

-6. Localize your content
+6. Localize Your Content

-After translating your content for a new market, the next step is to localize it.
-Localization is the process of adjusting a piece of content to fit the societal preferences of the local market.
 While this involves translating your content into the target audience’s native language, localization also takes into account other cultural nuances that the content will need to cater to.
 Executing a well-rounded localization strategy may involve:

 • Replacing words with local slang and dialect, such as changing the word “breakfast” to “brekkie” if you are localizing your content for the Australian market.